Wisdom in the Weeds by

 When I retired friends asked me what I would do with all my free time.

-”Oh, I don’t know “ I said, “probably just more of the same things I enjoy – reading, theatre, travel, tennis.”
+”Oh, I don’t know,” I told them, “probably just more of the same things I enjoy – theater, travel, tennis.”

 We spend weekends in the Connecticut countryside where I could have my own garden plot, but gardening had never seemed appealing.

-“It’s not for me,” I insisted, “I’m not an enthusiastic cook, I’m not so spiritual, and anyway I don’t have a green thumb.”
+“It’s not for me.”
+I insisted, “I’m not so spiritual, I’m not an enthusiastic cook, and anyway I don’t have a green thumb.”

-But in fact that perfectly describes my son who’s a creative cook, a spiritual guy, and has even worked on an organic farm.
-“Take a garden plot, and I’ll help you plant it.”, he promised.
+But in fact that perfectly describes my son who’s a spiritual guy, loves to cook, and has even worked on an organic farm.
+“Take a garden plot, and I’ll come up and help you plant it.” he promised.

 And so that summer we planted tomatoes, beans, eggplant, lettuce, carrots and squash.
 And I weeded and watered and with great satisfaction I watched my garden grow.